Log in

 I did home loans part time the first few years as a self employed loan broker.

-Then stopped and been focusing on building this little online education business (Millennial Wealth).
+Then stopped and started focusing on building this little online education business (Millennial Wealth).

 The last 6 years have been a wild but interesting journey.